The Witches (1966 film): Plot

 Schoolteacher Gwen Mayfield comes back to England after suffering a nervous breakdown caused by an attack by witch-doctors while working in a mission in Africa.
-She's hired by the wealthy Reverend Alan Bax, who runs a school in the remote village of Heddaby.
-Once there, Gwen finds out Alan is not actually a minister, and only wears a collar out of "a sense of security"; the only church in the village is in ruins.
+She is hired by the wealthy Reverend Alan Bax, who runs a school in the remote village of Heddaby.
+Once there, Gwen finds out Alan is not actually a minister and only wears a clerical collar out of "a sense of security"; the only church in the village is in ruins.
 Meanwhile, she befriends Alan's sister, an esteemed journalist.

-The romance between two of Gwen's students, Ronnie Dowsett and Linda Rigg, is sternly opposed by adults in the village for reasons Gwen can't understand.
-Linda lives with her grandmother, who's rumoured to be a witch and Ronnie fears is abusing Linda.
+The romance between two of Gwen's pupils, Ronnie Dowsett and Linda Rigg, is sternly opposed by adults in the village for reasons Gwen cannot understand.
+Linda lives with her grandmother, Granny Rigg, who is rumoured to be a witch and who Ronnie fears is abusing Linda.

-As Ronnie is a gifted student, Alan proposes to pay for his stay at a prep school outside the village, but the boy's father is against it.
+As Ronnie is a gifted pupil, Alan proposes to pay for his stay at a prep school outside the village, but the boy's father is against it.
 Gwen volunteers to tutor the boy.
 Ronnie gives Linda a male doll as a mate to her female one, to represent them as a couple.
 The next day, Ronnie falls into a coma, and Gwen finds the male doll with pins stuck through it and its head missing.
 She shows it to Stephanie, who indicates someone might be dabbling in witchcraft.
-Impressed by Gwen's knowledge of magical practices in Africa, Stephanie invites her to coauthor an article about witchcraft in contemporary England.
+Impressed by Gwen's knowledge of magical practices in Africa, Stephanie invites her to co-author an article about witchcraft in contemporary England.

 Ronnie's superstitious mother becomes upset when Gwen asks her about Ronnie's state.
 Later, she goes to Granny Rigg's house to work out a deal.
 The next day, Ronnie is out of the coma and is quickly taken by his mother to stay with her relatives in Wales.
 Ronnie's father confronts Granny Rigg about it and is later found drowned in a nearby pond.

-Gwen starts to think people who believe themselves to be witches are behind these incidents, and realizes that if they're trying to keep Ronnie apart from Linda, it could mean they might be planning to sacrifice her as a virgin.
-She announces her will to testify at the inquest into Ronnie's father's death.
+Gwen starts to think people who believe themselves to be witches are behind these incidents, and realizes that if they are trying to keep Ronnie apart from Linda, it could mean they might be planning to sacrifice her as a virgin.
+She announces her willingness to testify at the inquest into Ronnie's father's death.
 Following an injury caused by Stephanie's dogs, Gwen is taken to the Baxes' home where she is treated by the local doctor.
 During the night, she gets frightened by the sudden appearance of an African totem, and suffers another nervous breakdown.

 Months later, Gwen is recovering in a nursing home with no recollection of ever leaving Africa.
-After a visiting little girl's doll triggers the return of her memories, she escapes the hospital and hitchhikes back to Heddaby, where she's welcomed to stay at the Baxes' again.
-One of the villagers whispers to her that Linda, officially in vacation at her cousin's, has actually been taken by the witches.
+After a visiting little girl's doll triggers the return of her memories, she escapes the hospital and hitchhikes back to Heddaby, where she is welcomed to stay at the Baxes' again.
+One of the villagers whispers to her that Linda, supposedly on holiday at her cousin's, has actually been taken by the witches.